Reviews You Can Rely On

 What's the Best Value?

 If you are shopping for a new drill on a budget, you will notice a pretty direct correlation between the cost of the tool and its performance.
-However, this doesn't mean you should start to despair if you are on a tight budget because many people don't need the drilling or driving performance that the premium products offer.
-Even some of the cheapest models in our test offer enough power for homeowners without a ton of DIY aspirations.
+However, this doesn't mean you should start to despair if you are on a tight budget because many people don't need the drilling or driving performance the premium products offer.
+Even some of the cheapest models in our test offer enough power for homeowners without many DIY aspirations.
 The Black+Decker LDX120C is our top recommendation for searching for a drill without spending a ton.
 If you do a reasonable number of DIY and home improvement projects but still want to save some cash, then you should consider the Craftsman CMCD700C1 or the Bosch PS31-2A.
 These models cost a bit more but offer better overall performance than the LDX120C.
-If you are a serious DIYer or use tools in a professional capacity, you will want to be shopping in the higher echelon of these tools.
+If you are a serious DIYer or use tools professionally, you will want to shop in the higher echelon of these tools.
 The Milwaukee M18 FUEL is a favorite, and when used frequently, its performance advantages outshine the upfront costs.
 In the compact 12v 5-in-1 sector of the drill driver market, we found the Dewalt Xtreme 12V 5-In-1 Drill Driver Kit to offer extreme convenience and great performance at a reasonably affordable price.

 drill - 1" spade bit testing with the m12 fuel.